DiGRA Australia

 Each criteria has a maximum word limit of 250 words.
 You must also upload your output; this will not be shared publicly and will only be used by the selection committee.
 Nominations should be submitted here.

-Applications for each award close on December 31.
-The winners will be announced at the following year’s national conference.
-They do not need to attend in person to receive the award.
+Applications for each award close on December 31 each year.
+The winners will be announced at the following year’s annual general meeting (i.e. 2025 awards are made at the 2026 AGM).
+Winners do not need to attend to receive the award.
 Submissions will be reviewed by a selection committee assembled by the DiGRAA board.
+All decisions of the DiGRAA Awards Committee are final.

 Eligibility

 • You must be a DiGRAA member to apply for the award.
-Membership is free for PhDs and sessionals, and only $50 for 1.0FTE Academics.
 See how to become a member here.

 • For the DiGRAA Best Publication Award, eligible publications include peer-reviewed chapters in an edited collection, journal articles and conference papers (minimum 7 pages, published in proceedings).